ArmedGuy/munition-framework/README.md

 #### Step Three - Fire!

 You now have a small, fast and easy to use PHP framework that can be used to develop webapps, RESTful API's, backend servers, you name it.

-To clean up from installation, simply remove the default install application by deleting:
-`app/controllers/install_controller.php`
-`app/templates/header.php`
-`app/templates/footer.php`
-`app/templates/index.php`

-Then clear out the constructor function in the AppRouter, located at:
-`config/routes.php`